latex3/latex3.github.io/_includes/_papers/paper_2015-JAW-TUB-Automated-LaTeX3-testing.md

 A discussion of our Continious
 Integration testing setup for LaTeX3 sources using l3build and Travis-CI.
-These days we also use this to continuously the LaTeX2e sources!
+These days we also use this to continuously test the LaTeX2e sources!

 ***